CityofToronto/bdit_king_pilot_dashboard/README.md

 For information on the components before they were reactified go to the [Volume Map Documentation](https://github.com/CityofToronto/bdit_king_pilot_dashboard/tree/gh-pages/d3-volume_map) and the [original code](https://github.com/CityofToronto/bdit_king_pilot_dashboard/blob/gh-pages/d3-streetcar_speeds/index.html) for the streetcar speeds table.

+### Volume Map
+Displays the volume of each road segment in the King St Pilot.
+Features include animated shifting of volume colour representation when data changes and hover tooltips.

+**Parameters**

+`id`: The ID used to indentify the Volume Map component in Dash callbacks

+`sl_data`: The data used to generate the street lines.
+Must be in JSON format.
+Data is contained in the [streets_lines3.csv](https://github.com/CityofToronto/bdit_king_pilot_dashboard/blob/public-dashboard-layout/streets_lines3.csv) file.

+`ss_data`: The data used to generate the street segments.
+Must be in JSON format.
+Data is contianed in the [ 	streets_segments31.csv](https://github.com/CityofToronto/bdit_king_pilot_dashboard/blob/public-dashboard-layout/streets_segments31.csv) file.

+`volume_data`: The data that contains volume information for the street segments.
+Must be in JSON format.
+Check [here](https://github.com/CityofToronto/bdit_king_pilot_dashboard/blob/public-dashboard-layout/street_volumes.csv) for the suitable format.

+### Streetcar Speeds Table
+Displays the streetcar East and West speeds on King St in addition to their travel times.
+Speeds are also represented by shifting colours whenever the data is changed.

+**Parameters**

+`id`: The ID used to identify the Streetcar Speeds table component in Dash callbacks

+`data`: The data used to fill the component.
+Must be in JSON format.
+Check [here](https://github.com/CityofToronto/bdit_king_pilot_dashboard/blob/public-dashboard-layout/streetcar_travel_times.csv) for the suitable format.

 ## Styling
 Styling is seperated into 3 different files and can be found [here](https://github.com/CityofToronto/bdit_king_pilot_dashboard/tree/public-dashboard-layout/src/css).
 Each file serves a different purpose.
 - `style.css` controls how the radio buttons are displayed in the web page.
 Only radios in the `radio-toolbar` class are affected.